 - We did continue to fool around with our original recipe though and also came up with this pressure cooker chocolate rice pudding you can try.
 It’s a great Instant Pot dessert recipe you can make really quickly.

-Are you getting the idea that we love rice pudding yet??!!
+Are you getting the idea that we love white and black rice pudding yet??!!

 Looking for more coconut recipes?

-- Our coconut banana bread is to die for.
+- Our coconut banana bread or coconut zucchini bread recipes are to die for.

 - Chocolate coconut cake is a poke cake with all the goodness.

 - Pressure cooker coconut chicken is dairy free and something new you should try.

 If you’re really coconut obsessed you can even make coconut foot scrub while enjoying coconut muffins! lol You really can go all out with this YUM.

 If you love rice pudding but do want to tweak it there and there you can do so.
 You can add chocolate chips they will melt on top and give it another flare.
 All models will work the same, just follow directions below and in recipe card.